grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

 chosen subchannel reports unhealthy.
 As a result, we will implement this functionality in a way that it can be triggered by a parent policy such as round_robin but cannot be triggered by an external application.
+(For example, in C-core, this will be triggered via an internal-only channel arg that will be set by the petiole policies.)

+#### Address List Updates in Petiole Policies

+The algorithm used by petiole policies to handle address list updates will need to be updated to reflect the new two-level nature of address lists.

+Currently, there are differences between C-core and Java/Go in terms of how address list works are handled, so we need to specify how each approach works and how it is going to be changed.

+##### Address List Updates in C-core

+In C-core, the channel provides a subchannel pool, which means that if an LB policy creates multiple subchannels with the same address and channel args, both of the returned subchannel objects will actually be refs to the same underlying real subchannel.

+As a result, the normal way to handle an address list update today is to create a whole new list of subchannels, ignoring the fact that some of them may be duplicates of subchannels in the previous list; for those duplicates, the new list will just wind up getting a new ref to the existing subchannel, so there will not be any connection churn.
+Also, to avoid adding unnecessary latency to RPCs being sent on the channel, we wait to actually start using the new list until we have seen the initial connectivity state update on all of those subchannels and they have been given the chance to get connected, if necessary.

+With the changes described in this proposal, we will continue to take the same basic approach, except that for each endpoint, we will create a pick_first child policy instead of creating a subchannel.
+Note that the subchannel pool will still be used by all pick_first child policies, so creating a new pick_first child in the new list for the same address that is already in use by a pick_first child in the old list will wind up reusing the existing connection.

+##### Address List Updates in Java/Go

+In Java and Go, there is no subchannel pool, so when an LB policy gets an updated address list, it needs to explicitly check whether any of those addresses were already present on its previous list.
+It effectively does a set comparison: for any address on the new list that is not on the old list, it will create a new subchannel; for any address that was on the old list but is not on the new list, it will remove the subchannel; and for any address on both lists, it will retain the existing subchannel.

+This algorithm will continue to be used, with the difference that each entry in the list will now be a set of one or more addresses rather than a single address.
+Note that the order of the addresses will not matter when determining whether an endpoint is present on the list; if the old list had an endpoint with address list `[A, B]` and the new list has an endpoint with address list `[B, A]`, that endpoint will be considered to be present on both lists.
+However, because the order of the addresses will matter to the pick_first child when establishing a new connection, the petiole policy will need to send an updated address list to the pick_first child to ensure that it has the updated order.

+Note that in this algorithm, the unordered set of addresses must be the same on both the old and new list for an endpoint to be considered the same.
+This means that if an address is added or removed from an existing endpoint, it will be considered a completely new endpoint, which may cause some unnecessary connection churn.
+For this design, we are accepting this limitation, but we may consider optimizing this in the future if it becomes a problem.

+#### Weighted Round Robin

+In the `weighted_round_robin` policy described in [gRFC A58][A58], some additional state is needed to track the weight of each endpoint.

+##### WRR in C-core

+In C-core, WRR currently has a map of address weights, keyed by the associated address.
+The weight objects are ref-counted and remove themselves from the map when their ref-count reaches zero.
+When a subchannel is created for a given address, it takes a new ref to the weight object for its address.
+This structure allows the weight information to be retained when we create a new subchannel list in response to an updated address list.

+With the changes in this proposal, this map will instead be keyed by the unordered set of addresses for each endpoint.
+This will use the same semantics as address list updates in Java/Go, described above: an endpoint on the old list with addresses `[A, B]` will be considered identical to an endpoint on the new list with addresses `[B, A]`.

+Note that in order to start the ORCA OOB watcher for backend metrics on the subchannel (see [gRFC A51][A51]), WRR will need to intercept subchannel creation via the helper that it passes down into the pick_first policy.
+It will unconditionally start the watch for each subchannel as it is created, all of which will update the same subchannel weight.
+However, once pick_first chooses a subchannel, it will unref the other subchannels, so only one OOB watcher will remain in steady state.

+##### WRR in Java/Go

+In Java and Go, WRR stores the subchannel weight in the individual subchannel.
+We will continue to use this same structure, except that instead of using a map from a single address to a subchannel, we will store a map from an unordered set of addresses to a pick_first child, and the endpoint weight will be stored alongside that pick_first child.

+Just like in C-core, in order to start the ORCA OOB watcher for backend metrics on the subchannel, WRR will need to intercept subchannel creation via the helper that it passes down into the pick_first policy.
+However, unlike C-core, Java and Go will need to wrap the subchannels and store them, so that they can start or stop the ORCA OOB watcher as needed by a subsequent config change.

+#### Least Request

+The least-request LB policy will (Java-only) will work essentially the same way as WRR.
+The only difference is that the data it is storing on a per-endpoint basis is outstanding request counts rather than weights.

+#### Outlier Detection

+TODO: details (probably continue to set map based on endpoints in the address list on the way down)

 ### Support Multiple Addresses Per Endpoint in xDS